scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Markov Network: A Markov Network consists of an undirected graph and a few factors are associated with it.
 Unlike in the case of Bayesian network, a factor does not represent the probabilities of variables in the network.
 Rather it represents how much is a state of a random variable likely to agree to the state of the other random variable.
 An example of 4 friends A, B, C, D agreeing to some concept is shown in Fig :ref:'markov'.

-There are numerous packages available in Python for working with graphical models but most of them are focused towards some special case and doesn't give complete freedom to the user. ** Give some examples of some packages **. pgmpy tries to be a complete package for working with graphical models and gives the user full control on designing the model.
+There are numerous packages available in Python for working with graphical models but most of them are focused towards some special case and doesn't give complete freedom to the user.
+Give some examples of some packages. pgmpy tries to be a complete package for working with graphical models and gives the user full control on designing the model.
 Also pgmpy provides easy extensibility and the user can write his own inference algorithms or elimination orders without actually looking at the source code.

 Important Part
 --------------